 The HIPAA Breach Notification Rule (2009) makes it mandatory for healthcare providers to report all data breaches of unsecured protected health information (PHI).
-Since HIPAA’s enactment in 1996, the U.S. Department of Health and Human Services (HHS) has established various additions and amendments to ensure stronger protections and responsibilities.
+Since HIPAA’s enactment in 1996, the U.S. Department of Health and Human Services ( HHS) has established various additions and amendments to ensure stronger protections and responsibilities.

 RELATED: HIPAA stands for . . .

+Understanding HIPAA is essential for covered entities and their business associates as they balance HIPAA compliance with patient care and PHI security.
 So what does the Breach Notification Rule add to HIPAA and why is such a rule necessary?

 A HIPAA summary